-- Prepare your son/daughter to handle potential alcohol/other drug related situations by asking the following questions:
+- Prepare your student to handle potential alcohol/other drug-related situations by asking the following questions:

 - What will you do if your friend passes out from drinking?
-(Make sure your son/daughter understands that passing out is NOT “sleeping it off” and the person requires emergency treatment)
+(Make sure your student understands that passing out is NOT “sleeping it off” and the person requires emergency treatment)

 - How will you handle it if your roommate often gets drunk and interrupts your sleep or studying?

-- What if a friend tells you he/she uses “study drugs” and offers you one?
+- What if a friend tells you they use “study drugs” and offers you one?

-- Identify “protective factors” (strategies that can reduce the risk of harm if a student chooses to drink) and encourage your son/daughter to use them if drinking.
+- Identify “protective factors” (strategies that can reduce the risk of harm if a student chooses to drink) and encourage your student to use them if drinking.